olliepalmer/parallel-worlds-course/pages/2023-24/about.md

 # Website + podcast

-There is an accompanying podcast, which takes you through a lot of the course, available [here](2020/podcast/).
+## Podcast

+If you like this course, there is a supplemental podcast version with 25+ hours of guided activities, interviews, and lectures.
+It's available on all podcast platforms - links to subscribe [here](2020/podcast/).

 ## Open access

-The contents of this course are open access.
-Please feel free to take and adapt any of the learning materials, try the exercises, start teaching your own course, etc.
+The website and podcast for this course are open access.
+Please feel free to take and adapt any of the learning materials, try the exercises, start teaching your own course, etc. If you do re-use the content, please let me know!
+It's always nice to see material take on new forms. :)

 Whilst the site and course are open access, there are copyrighted materials on the site.
 This includes students' work, and images from relevant films, etc. Copyrighted material is clearly marked as such: please respect the original copyright holder.
 If you like the look of something on the site (e.g. a film, podcast, book, etc), please support its creator! :)